 The Best Products to Remove Car Grease

 When you’re asking yourself how to get car grease out of clothes, you should also ask what products you can purchase to save time and money.
 Using up your expensive detergents and household products to clean oil and grease stains from clothing every time fluid drips onto your fabric can get expensive!
-Instead of these homemade solutions, there is a spot remover specifically engineered for removing car grease stains.
-Our Champion Degreaser is designed specifically to take stains out of clothing and will save you money, due to its long-lasting formula!
+Instead of these homemade solutions for removing car grease from clothes, there is a spot remover specifically engineered for removing car grease stains.
+Our Champion Biodegradable Degreaser Cleaner is designed specifically to take stains out of clothing and will save you money, due to its long-lasting formula!

-When mixed with water, the Champion Ultra Concentrated Degreaser is able to make 256 gallons of cleaner, meaning grease and oil will be outlasted again and again by our timeless cleaner.
+When mixed with water, the Champion Biodegradable Degreaser Cleaner is able to make 256 gallons of cleaner, meaning grease and oil stains will be destroyed again and again by our timeless cleaner.

-To remove car grease from your clothing, Champion Best Kitchen Degreaser will do the job!
+To remove car grease from your clothing, Champion Biodegradable Degreaser Cleaner will do the job!
 This product of ours is fantastic at removing grease stains from clothes.
-While a household solution removes grease, there is another safe technique sure to get the job done.
+While a household solution removes grease, this is another safe technique sure to get the job done.
 Our product expertly removes stains in ways that household remedies simply can’t.

 Even the toughest stains can be removed with our degreaser.
-Not only can this product remove motor oil stains, it is also made with a 100% Biodegradable formula, Phosphate Free, septic tank safe, and is Made in the USA!
+Not only can this product remove motor oil stains, but it is also made with a 100% biodegradable formula, phosphate-free, septic tank safe, and is made in the USA!

-How to Remove Grease Stains Using Champion Best Kitchen Degreaser
+How to Remove Grease Stains Using Champion Biodegradable Degreaser Cleaner

 At Champion, we offer our own degreaser to remove stains, but this product does much more than that: it can attack every type of greasy mess, right down to those gross food remains on your dishes.

-If you want to know how to remove stains in an easy and affordable way, look no further than our Champion Best Kitchen Degreaser.
-This heavy duty cleaning product is a super effective stain remover that eliminates food, grease, and oil from all surfaces!
-With this all purpose cleaner, you can remove grease from a dish, oils from a garment, and clean grease stains from kitchen appliances.
+If you want to know how to remove stains in an easy and affordable way, look no further than our Champion Biodegradable Degreaser Cleaner.
+This heavy-duty cleaning product is a super effective stain remover that eliminates food, grease, and oil from all surfaces!
+With this all-purpose cleaner, you can remove grease from a dish, oils from a garment, and clean grease stains from kitchen appliances.

 Simply combine ¼ teaspoon in 16 oz of warm water in a spray bottle to make an all-purpose cleaner.
 Spray any surface and wipe with a towel to clean.

-How to Clean Grease from Clothes Using Champion Best Kitchen Degreaser
+How to Clean Grease from Clothes Using Champion Biodegradable Degreaser Cleaner

-Like the above tutorial on how to get grease out of fabric, you should pour our Kitchen Degreaser directly onto your clothing.
+Like the above tutorial on how to get grease out of fabric, you should pour our Biodegradable Degreaser Cleaner directly onto your clothing.
 Let it sit for a minute, then wash normally.
 Make sure you are using warm water in your washer.

 Even though removing grease from fabric may seem daunting, you now know how to get car grease out of clothes.
-Following these easy steps, you will never have to throw away a white shirt dinged with black grease or the pants you biked in ever again!
+Following these easy steps on how to get oil stains out of clothes, you will never have to throw away a white shirt dinged with black grease or the pants you biked in ever again!